-- The Board of Directors is composed of 15 directors consisting of nine (9) members from the National Capital Region, and one (1) for each of the following regions: Atlantic, Quebec/Nunavut Region, Ontario Region, Prairie/Northwest Territories Region and British Columbia/Yukon Region.
+- The Board of Directors is composed of 15 Directors consisting of nine (9) members from the National Capital Region, and one (1) for each of the following regions: Atlantic Region, Quebec/Nunavut Region, Ontario Region, Prairie/Northwest Territories Region and British Columbia/Yukon Region.
 One Board position is reserved for an Associate member, a former member of the Executive Group (or equivalent) of the Public Service of Canada.

 Q: How much time is involved in being a Board member?

 - Board members typically attend 6 to 8 meetings per year, including a one-day annual planning meeting.
 Members are requested to come prepared to meetings and actively participate in discussions.
 Meetings are normally held between 4-6 p.m.
 Committee meetings are typically held only a few times per year.
 Events like the Learning Symposium, new EX Induction Ceremony, and the Annual General Meeting are all held once a year.
 In addition to participating in Board meetings, Board members will be periodically engaged to seek their input, guidance, and leadership on varying topics.